jclapis/rp-pi-guide/Docker.md

 I had to build them myself, and had to modify the Rocket Pool installer to point to my images.
 If you don't trust me, my installer script, or those Docker images, then you should stop here and learn how to build all of that for yourself from source so you can guarantee that they're safe.**

-**ANOTHER NOTE:** This guide is going to have you install Nimbus as your ETH2 client.
-The version of Nimbus I built is from their `unstable` branch, because it includes [some fixes](https://github.com/status-im/nim-json-rpc/pull/94) I had to make in order to get it to work with Rocket Pool correctly.
-They haven't published an official version with these fixes yet, so the Nimbus image I built isn't a stable production release.
-Once they've published one, I'll switch to that instead.

 ## Installing Rocket Pool

 Okay, so as I said in the [Preparing Ubuntu for Rocket Pool](Preparing-the-OS.md) section, Docker is definitely the easiest way to use Rocket Pool.